 Audio Signal Processing (ASP)

 With the advances in technology, audio signal processing is increasingly used to build voice search and voice-activated programs.
 ASP often works in combination with NLP systems.
 Audio recognition is a large aspect of ASP, as it uses many of the same programming techniques to create.
-We can see ASP around us in the form of automatic speech recognition when we get a voice message which gets automatically transcribed into a script by our phones.
+We encounter Audio Signal Processing around in automatic speech recognition when we get a voice message that gets automatically transcribed into a script by our phones.

-ASP, NLP, and Computer Vision are extremely lucrative and fast-growing aspects of deep learning.
+ASP, NLP, and Computer Vision are extremely powerful and fast-growing applications of deep learning.
 Read more about computer vision news and technologies:

-- Read the ultimate list of use cases for computer vision
+- Explore the ultimate list of use cases for Computer Vision